mohitjain/mohitjain/_posts/2013-04-04-how-to-generate-css-sprites-automatically-using-a-gem-in-ruby-on-rails.markdown

 layout: post
 title: "How to generate css sprites automatically using a gem in ruby on rails"
 date: 2013-04-04 20:48
 categories: Performance
 ---

-Css sprites is a pretty cool thing to implement but its tedious one as you have to compose a lot of images into one css sprite image and measure the x and y positions for each image.
-Besides this, it always causes conflict when more than one person change the css sprite image.
+CSS sprites is a pretty cool thing to implement but its tedious one as you have to compose a lot of images into one CSS sprite image and measure the x and y positions for each image.
+Besides this, it always causes conflict when more than one person changes the CSS sprite image.
 So here is a trick for you.
-Use a gem ie [css_sprite](https://github.com/flyerhzm/css_sprite) and it will create merge all the images and write down the respective css for you.
+Use a gem ie [css_sprite](https://github.com/flyerhzm/css_sprite) and it will create merge all the images and write down the respective CSS for you.

 Something like this: